 A Guide to Natural Organic Reduction (NOR)

-Our death care rituals are moving through an epoch of change.
+Our death care rituals are experiencing an epoch of change.
 Traditional funerals are in decline, and cheap direct cremation is in high demand.
 But, as the cremation rate grows exponentially in the U.S. (expected to reach almost 80% by 2035), it seems others are seeking out more eco-friendly alternative disposition methods.

 What is human composting?